 - Developing evidence-based practice in psychiatric genetic counselling

-Our research has led to the development of a new service for people who live with psychiatric disorders and their families, called psychiatric genetic counselling [insert link to the “what is psychiatric genetic counselling?” section].
+Our research has led to the development of a new service for people who live with psychiatric disorders and their families, called psychiatric genetic counselling.
 Our research has shown that psychiatric genetic counselling can make important differences for people who live with psychiatric disorders and their families (see publications section).
 We continue to explore ways to make psychiatric genetic counselling more effective, and to explore different effects that it might have.
 For example, we are exploring:

 - how best to use psychiatric genetic counselling to help families who are living with 22q11 deletion syndrome, and